Branch Rickey

 Career and public life

-Back in the major leagues in 1913, he embarked on a successful career variously as a manager, executive, and owner, starting with the St. Louis Browns, then the St. Louis Cardinals, Brooklyn Dodgers and Pittsburgh Pirates.
+After struggling as a player, Rickey returned to college, graduating from the University of Michigan.
+Back in the major leagues in 1913, he embarked on a successful career variously as a manager, executive, and owner, starting with the St. Louis Cardinals, Brooklyn Dodgers and Pittsburgh Pirates.
 The Cardinals elected him to their team Hall of Fame in 2014.
-Rickey also had a career in football, as a player for the professional Shelby Blues and as a coach at Ohio Wesleyan University and Allegheny...